 - Inventory Related Reports: Recipe costing and real-versus-actual food costing reports are part of the inventory module that is included.

 At the Pro and Pro Plus levels, Upserve offers more in-depth reporting.
-These reports cover staff productivity, menu item performance, and allow you to create custom reports.
-Like Upserve’s baseline reports, the Pro and Pro plus level reports pre-analyze a lot of your data.
+These reports cover staff productivity and menu item performance and allow you to create custom reports.
+Like Upserve’s baseline reports, the Pro and Pro Plus level reports pre-analyze a lot of your data.
 Instead of combing through product mix reports and comparing each dish to its individual food cost, you can pull a Menu Insight report that compares all that data and presents it on a scannable grid.

-Restaurants with large staffs will particularly enjoy the Server Insights report that illustrates front of house staff productivity.
+Restaurants with large staffs will particularly enjoy the Server Insights report that illustrates front-of-house staff productivity.
 This report uses a dynamic color-coded theme to show how well individual staff sell various menu categories like entrees, desserts, wine, and beer.
-This allows you to easily identify training opportunities and even pair staff that need improvement with a trainer that excels in the precise area they need to strengthen.
+This allows you to easily identify training opportunities and even pair staff who need improvement with a trainer who excels in the precise area they need to strengthen.

 Upserve Ease of Use

-- Training Mode: Upserve users love the fully functional training mode that allows new staff to drill into Upserve’s functions without messing up your day’s sales.
+- Training Mode: Upserve users love the fully functional training mode that allows new staff to drill into Upserve’s functions without messing up the day’s sales.